name Stepheley comes from when the family resided in one of the various places called Staveley in the counties of Derbyshire

 Early Notables of the Stepheley family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Stepheley Notables in all our PDF Extended History products and printed products wherever possible.
+William Stayley or Staley (died 1678), was a victim of the 'Popish Plot,' was the son of William Staley, and carried on his...
+Another 133 words (10 lines of text) are included under the topic Early Stepheley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stepheley family to Ireland